IndustrialArduino/NORVI-WITH-MODBUS-PROTOCOL/README.md

 MODBUS Protocol
 MODBUS is a serial communication protocol developed by Modicon and published by Modicon in 1979 for use with its programmable logic controllers (PLCs).
 In simple terms, it is a method used for transmitting information over serial lines between electronic devices.
 The device requesting the information is called the MODBUS Master(Client) and the devices supplying information are MODBUS Slave (Servers).
-A standard MODBUS network has one master and up to 247 Slaves, each with a unique Slave ID from 1 to 247.
-The master can also write information to the Slaves.

 Several versions of the MODBUS protocol exist for the serial port and Ethernet and the most common are:
 – MODBUS RTU